ahoyfubar/SavageLUBE/README.md

 # Installation

-To install SlogBlocker on MacOS, download and run the SlogBlocker application.
+To install SlogBlocker on MacOS, download and run the SlogBlocker application from the [Releases](https://github.com/ahoyfubar/SlogBlocker/releases/) page.
 It will install the extension.
 You'll need to enable the extension in Safari.

 # Uninstallation